Tethys, the epic of a return to our roots

 Support the project

-We need your help to bring the documentary film project about Tethys to life!
+We need you to make the documentary film project about Tethys a reality!

-A huge thank you to you, and we're counting on your support!
+A huge thank you to you and we are counting on you!

 "I gently stroke the wheat along the path, feeling my hand brush against the drops of water beading on the foliage.
 My gaze then climbs the slopes almost touching the sky; my eyes narrow as the glaciers illuminate them, water is everywhere.
 But for how long?
 Water has shaped the valley through which I run, the shores of this lake, the sides of these mountains, and down to the depths of our valleys.
 Making the connection, yes, joining water to mountains is not a whim; it is the natural course of things.
 The Tethys project aims to return to the source, to what keeps us alive."